 A striking plant with a five-pointed star shaped flower with 2 yellow spots on each petal.
 This is a more common arctic-alpine plant found in the British mountains and can be seen in mountain flushes, wet ledges and along mountain streams.
 The term saxifrage derives from Latin Saxum – rock and Frangere – to break.
 The plants are able to survive on loose screes and utilise the nutrients released when the intense cold shatters the rocks so a true specialist of harsh mountain conditions.

-Jim Langley is director of Nature’s Work which runs MTA approved courses for the outdoor industry.
+Jim Langley is the author of The Alps a natural companion and is director of Nature’s Work which runs MTA approved courses for the outdoor industry.